soulspace-org/overarch/doc/usage.md

 ```

 #### Keywords
+Keywords are used as keys in the maps for model elements and views.
+They are also
+used as identifiers for model elements and views.

+Keywords can be prefixed with a namespace to avoid collisions with keywords for
+other models, which is especially relevant for identifiers or for custom keys
+in the model elements and views.

 ```clojure
 :keyword
 :namespaced/keyword
 ```

 #### Sets
+Sets are unordered collections of elements without duplicates.
+They are used as
+top level collections for the model elements and views.
+They are also used
+as a container for the children of model elements.

 ```clojure
 #{"a" "b" "c"}
 ```

 #### Maps
+Maps are associative collections of key/value pairs.
+They are used to describe
+the attributes of model elements and views.

 ```clojure
 {:firstname "John" :lastname "Doe" :age 42}
 ```

 #### Vectors
+Vectors are ordered collections of elements which may contain an element
+multiple times.
+They are used for the elements as content of a view because
+the ordering of the elements may be relevant for the rendering of the view
+(e.g. in PlantUML).

 ```clojure
 [1 2 3 4]
 ["John" "Doe"]